Apply for a Mobility Dog

 Download Reference Letter Template

-An Assistance Dog for Mobility or Balance can assist an individual who may use a wheelchair, cane or walker or have an unsteady gait.
+An Assistance Dog for Mobility can assist an individual who may use a wheelchair, cane or walker or have an unsteady gait.
 The dog may perform tasks such as picking up dropped items, retrieving items off counters, turning light switches on and off, carrying items in a backpack, tugging open doors, alerting for help, pulling someone using a manual wheelchair up ramps or short distances, etc. These dogs have full public access rights under the Americans with Disabilities Act.

 One of PAALS clients, Elizabeth, has Rheumatoid Arthritis and Fibromyalgia, both of which limit mobility and cause intense fatigue and pain.
 She first realized she needed a service dog when she was crossing a large, empty atrium in an office tower and dropped her cane.
 She was not near a wall to lean against and stood in misery and fear for 10 minutes until a nice gentleman came by and picked up the cane for her.